Middletown in Frederick County, Maryland — The American Northeast (Mid-Atlantic)

 John's son, Dr. Philip Sadler Appleman (1849-1924), became an accomplished artist in the late 1800s.
 Hw was raised in this house until his widowed mother sold the properties and moved to Hagerstown in 1866.

 Topics.
-This historical marker is listed in this topic list: Notable Buildings.
+This historical marker is listed in these topic lists: Animals • Industry & Commerce.
 A significant historical year for this entry is 1790.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Middletown (a few steps from this marker); a different marker also named Middletown (a few steps from this marker); a different marker also named Middletown (a few steps from this marker); Lamar House (a few steps from this marker); Joshua Beckwith House (within shouting distance of this marker); Middletown in the Civil War (within shouting distance of this marker); a different marker also named Middletown (within shouting distance of this marker); 301 West Main Street (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: A different marker also named Middletown (a few steps from this marker); Lamar House (a few steps from this marker); Joshua Beckwith House (within shouting distance of this marker); Middletown in the Civil War (within shouting distance of this marker); a different marker also named Middletown (within shouting distance of this marker); a different marker also named Middletown (within shouting distance of this marker); Private Martin Luther Lutz (within shouting distance of this marker); 301 West Main Street (within shouting distance of this marker).
 Touch for a list and map of all markers in Middletown.